A numerically stable communication-avoiding s-step GMRES algorithm: Results on numerical stability

 Matrix equilibration has been commonly used in the $s$-step GMRES literature~\cite{hoemmen2010communication,ballard2014communication, carson2015communication} as a preconditioning technique to normalize the matrix.
 By scaling the spectral radius to $O(1)$, matrix equilibration has been found to be effective in conditioning Krylov basis matrices for different polynomial bases.
 Ballard et al.\ relied entirely on matrix equilibration techniques and found that standard Newton polynomials without any scaling are sufficient (Section 8.5.1 of~\cite{ballard2014communication}).
 With the introduction of \textit{scaled} Newton polynomials in this work, we reinvestigate matrix equilibration methods for Newton polynomials.

-Matrix equilibration aims to scale the rows and/or columns of the matrix in order to prevent the rapid growth/decay of Krylov basis vectors.
+Matrix equilibration aims to scale the rows and/or columns of the matrix in order to prevent the rapid growth/decay of condition number of Krylov basis vectors.
 In general, matrix equilibration replaces matrix $A$ by

 with two diagonal matrices $D_r$ and $D_c$.
 There are many equilibration strategies.
 Here, we consider two approaches: scalar scaling and column scaling.
 Scalar scaling scales the entire matrix by a constant (e.g., $D_r = D_c = \sqrt{\alpha}I$) without modifying the relative position of eigenvalues.
 The constant is often chosen to be related to the spectral radius of $A$ to normalize the spectrum.
 Column scaling scales each column of the matrix (e.g., $D_r = I$), leading to a modified spectrum of magnitude $O(1)$.
 Both scaling methods do not require any form of communication.
 Column scaling can be efficiently computed if the sparse matrix is stored in Compressed Sparse Column (CSC) format.
 (The same argument applies to row scaling if the sparse matrix is stored in Compressed Sparse Row (CSR) format instead.)